 Assumption of Risk :

-I, on behalf of myself and my personal representatives, heirs, assigns, and next of kin, agree to assume full risk of injuries including death, damages or loss that I may experience as a result of participation in the Forces on the Fairways Veterans Golf League.
+I, on behalf of myself and my personal representatives, heirs, assigns, and next of kin, agree to assume full risk of injuries including death, damages, or loss that I may experience as a result of participation in the Forces on the Fairways Veterans Golf League.
 I have read the previous paragraphs and I know, understand, and appreciate these and other risks are inherent in participation in the Golf League.
-I assert that my participation is voluntary and that I knowingly assume all such risks
+I assert that my participation is voluntary and that I knowingly assume all such risks.

 Indemnification and Hold Harmless :

 I, on behalf of myself and my personal representatives, heirs, assigns, and next of kin, further agree to indemnify, defend, and hold harmless Released Parties from any loss, liability, claim, damage, judgment, legal fees, or costs arising from or incurred due to my participation in or otherwise in connection with the Golf League, whether arising from the negligence of the Released Parties or otherwise, to the fullest extent permitted by law.

 Use Permission :

 I also give Released Parties permission to use or distribute, without limitation or obligation, my image, name, voice, and words for any purpose connected with the Golf League, including promotional, marketing, training, informational, and archival use.

+Player Responsibilities:

+I acknowledge that in order to be eligible to play, I will attend a meeting prior to the start of play to learn of my responsibilities as a player.
+I further acknowledge that I will inform the league Captain if I am not able to play as soon as possible in order to allow another Veteran to play in my place.

 _______________________ ____________________Signature of Participant Date